viktorahmeti/webhooks-poc/README.md

 ## How to use the web app

 In the main page click **Add New Webhook**, select the Event you want to subscribe to, and write the webhook URL.
 When you click **Add** everything will be set up.
+You can click the created Webhook if you want to delete it.

 The button **Dispatch EVENT_TYPE** simulates the dispatching of that event type, so when you click it your endpoint should be called.